Nicholas Todd Sutton

 Nicholas Todd Sutton (July 15, 1961 – February 20, 2020) was an American serial killer who was responsible for murdering two acquaintances and his own grandmother in North Carolina and Tennessee from August to December 1979.
-Convicted and sentenced to life imprisonment for these crimes, Sutton, among three others, later participated in a 1985 prison killing over drugs.
+Convicted and sentenced to life imprisonment for these crimes, Sutton, among three others, later participated in a 1985 murder of a fellow inmate over drugs.
 For this final crime, he was sentenced to death and executed in 2020 by electric chair.
 Sutton is the most recent person to be executed in this manner.

 Early life

-Nicholas Todd Sutton was born on July 15, 1961 in Morristown, Tennessee.
+Nicholas Todd Sutton was born on July 15, 1961, in Morristown, Tennessee.
 His mother abandoned him at birth, while his father, a mentally-ill and verbally abusive alcoholic, was constantly detained in either mental institutions or various jails.
 As he grew up, Sutton was taught to use drugs by his father, leading to a drug addiction that would last up until his incarceration.

 When he was still a teenager, Sutton's father died suddenly, leading to him being adopted by his widowed grandmother, Dorothy Virginia Sutton, a schoolteacher living in Lowland.
 "Nicky", as he was nicknamed, eventually would drop out of school due to frequent fighting with classmates, leaving his grandmother to pay for his living expenses.
-Despite her good intentions, he often squandered the money on weekly purchases of cocaine and maintaining his pit bulls, and even resold a pickup truck and a land plot in North Carolina which his grandmother had given to him as a gift.
+Despite her good intentions, he often squandered the money on weekly purchases of cocaine and maintaining his pit bulls, and even sold a pickup truck and a land plot in North Carolina which his grandmother had given to him as a gift.